Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 The attachments come in different variations and can be used with Roku or Apple TV (Gen 4) controllers.
 It can even be used with an Alexa/Echo Voice remote.

-Currently it has an excellent score of 4.4 out of 5 with over 1200 user reviews, and the Fire TV version has even been given the Amazon's Choice branding.
+This product has received excellent reviews on Amazon, and the Fire TV version has even been given the Amazon's Choice branding.

 But if you still have questions about how it works and whether it's worth it, then please read on to see if the Sideclick Remotes Attachment is the right add-on for you.